Save While You Shave: A Complete Guide to Electric Razors

 How you choose to go about it can depend entirely on a number of personal preferences.
 Are you the type of guy who shaves with a modern, multi-bladed contraption?
 Maybe you're a wet shaving aficionado, and the very real danger of slicing your throat with an old-school, cutthroat razor is just the thing to wake you up?

 Or, you could be the type of guy who's pressed for time, choosing the quick, economical option of the electric razor to cut down (no pun intended) on your routine.
 Shaving does tend to fall into those two distinct camps — blade versus electric — and lots of guys will try one method before settling in with the other.
 Some men have sensitive skin and experience too much irritation from a blade, and switching to an electric may be the gentler alternative.
-Or maybe it's a cost issue, and you're looking to shave some money from your budget.
+Or maybe it's a cost issue, and you're looking to shave some money from your budget (though a shave club may help).

 Then there's the learning curve, since shaving with an electric differs from shaving with a blade.